-Praised for “singing handsomely” by the New York Times, Mr. Jason Coffey, Baritone is beginning a promising career in the world of opera.
-Mr. Coffey is a graduate of The Curtis Institute of Music in Philadelphia where he received his degree in Professional Studies in Opera.
-Following Curtis, he attended the Des Moines Metro Opera James M. Collier Apprentice Artist Program where he participated their scenes program, in the chorus, and in a master class with world-renowned baritone, Sherrill Milnes.
+Praised for “singing handsomely” by the New York Times, Mr. Jason Coffey, Baritone is a graduate of The Curtis Institute of Music in Philadelphia, where he received his degree in Professional Studies in Opera.
+Following Curtis, he attended the Des Moines Metro Opera James M. Collier Apprentice Artist Program.